Mag-ingat Ka Sa... Kulam: Plot

-Paul and Mira could no longer take the paranormal activity so they decided to consult a medium to help them.
-The old medium told Mira and Paul that a powerful spell is to acquire a physical body on the eclipse when all spirits is at their most powerful.
-The medium found a doll which he called "antiguar", a powerful device that the bad spirit can use to let itself remain in this world.

-On the night of the eclipse, Sophie and Paul were watching the phenomenon when Paul caught a glimpse of something white approaching them.
-It was Maria's body.
-He took Sophie inside the house and in her room, he found a tape which when he played in Sophie's video cam recorder, he saw it was recorded by Mira for him.
-The video showed Mira videotaping herself before the car accident she went through.
-Mira was saying in the tape how Paul could fight Maria.
-In the room where Mira was, her body became that of Maria.
-The twist was then revealed.
-It was Maria who came back from the car accident and it was Mira who died in the asylum and got cremated.
+Eventually Paul and Mira have enough of the paranormal activity so they decide to seek help from a medium, who tells them that a powerful spell is to acquire a physical body on an eclipse when spirits are at their most powerful.
+The medium findsa doll which he calls "antiguar", a powerful device that a bad spirit can use to let itself remain in this world.
+On the night of the eclipse, Sophie and Paul watch the phenomenon when Paul catches a glimpse of something white approaching them, which turns out to be Maria's body.
+He takes Sophie inside in her room, where he finds a tape which he sees was recorded by Mira for him.
+The video shows Mira videotaping herself before her accident, saying in the tape how Paul could fight Maria.
+In the room where Mira was, her body becomes that of Maria.
+It is revealed that it was Maria who came back from the car accident and it was Mira who died in the asylum and got cremated.
 Mira had been dead all along and it was Maria who used her body to come back to the world and take vengeance against Mira through her family.

-Mira recalled that their mother was a mangkukulam (witch) and tried to transfer her powers to the twins when they were young.
+Mira recalls that their mother was a mangkukulam (witch) and tried to transfer her powers to the twins when they were young.
 Being the braver one, Mira tried to contradict their mother's chants as she did not want to learn about her evil doings and voodoo magic.
 When the twins grew up, Mira decided to run away from home, leaving Maria behind.
 Their mother died soon after.
-Mira attended the burial and thinking that Maria had gone insane, claiming she could talk to things that Mira could not see.
+Mira attended the burial and thought that Maria had gone insane, claiming she could talk to things that Mira could not see.
 Mira then told her twin that she would bring her with her to Manila.
-It turned out though that Mira would send her to a mental institute.
-Maria was left heartbroken.
-One night, she stayed up late and did the aforementioned spell so that her and Mira's soul could switch.
-The chant was effective, but when Maria's soul transferred to Mira's body (who was on the way to the mental asylum to stop Maria from doing any harm to her family) the car got into a horrible accident.
+It turned out though that Mira would send her to the asylum, leaving Maris heartbroken.
+One night, she stayed up late and did the aforementioned spell so that her and Mira's souls could switch.
+The chant was effective, but when Maria's soul transferred to Mira's body (who was on the way to the asylum to stop Maria from doing any harm to her family) the car got into a horrible accident.
 Maria, who woke up in Mira's body could no longer remember anything while Mira who found herself in Maria's body woke up from the trance already in the asylum.